 Grades are based on the number of points accumulated throughout the course with the following exception.
-A student must pass the Final Project in order to pass the class.
-That is, a score of 60% must be achieved on the Final Project, or else the final grade will be an F regardless of all other point totals.
+A student must pass at least one of Examination 1, Examination 2, or the Final Examination in order to pass the class.
+That is, a score of 60% must be achieved on one of the Examinations, or else the final grade will be an F regardless of all other point totals.
 Approximate minimal percentages required to obtain a given grade are: